OpenArCloud/SpatialDDS-spec/sections/02-idl-profiles.md

 ### **2.2 Discovery**

-The Discovery profile adds a minimal, lightweight way to announce services, content, and registries in the real world.
+The Discovery profile adds a minimal, lightweight way to announce services, anchors, content, and registries in the real world.
 It complements DDS’s built-in participant and topic discovery by describing what a service does, where it operates, and how to learn more.
 Announcements are deliberately simple—service kind, coarse coverage (via geohash or bounding box), and a pointer to a manifest for richer details.
-This keeps the bus lean while enabling clients to discover and connect to services such as VPS, mapping, semantics, or AR content providers without requiring heavy registries or complex protocols.
+This keeps the bus lean while enabling clients to discover and connect to services such as VPS, mapping, anchor registries, semantics, or AR content providers without requiring heavy registries or complex protocols.

 ### **2.3 Anchors**